Ronny Rodríguez

-Ronny Rodríguez Martinez (born April 17, 1992) is a Dominican professional baseball infielder for the Sultanes de Monterrey of the Mexican League.
-He has played in Major League Baseball (MLB) for the Detroit Tigers, in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters, and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.
+Ronny Rodríguez Martinez (born April 17, 1992) is a Dominican professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters, and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.
 Rodríguez has also played for the Dominican Republic national baseball team.

 Career

 Rodríguez grew up in the Dominican Republic, but moved to the United States in 2007.
 He attended high school in Lawrence, Massachusetts, but when his mother became pregnant, putting a strain on the family due to their small house, he dropped out and returned to the Dominican Republic.
 He signed as an international free agent with the Chicago Cubs in 2008, but the contract was voided when Major League Baseball (MLB) determined he should have been eligible for the MLB draft.
 MLB suspended Rodríguez for a year.
 He began working out at the Kansas City Royals complex, but they decreased the signing bonus they were offering Rodríguez, and he did not sign with them.